colbyle25/Data-Science-Projects/README.md

 # Data-Science-Projects
-My data science personal projects as of 2023
+My data science personal projects as of 2023.
+I've uploaded my Extract, Transform, and Load project on the Sakila example database.
+I've also uploaded my portion of the CrimeWatch 2023 Hoohacks Project, which is an ETL on Charlottesville Crime Data and a k-means clustering algorithm to group similar crimes by location, time, and threat levels.
+I also have the continuation of the CrimeWatch project, which uses the DB-Scan algorithm and data visualization to plot the clusters on a map of Charlottesville on different values of k, targeted towards applications for the Charlottesville Police Department.